Psychosocial Counselling (MA)

 A study year is generally implemented in one academic year, and it is divided into two semesters.
 During the semesters, students attend lectures, seminars and other forms of organized activities.
 Exams are generally implemented during (three) examination periods – the winter, summer and autumn examination period – with the possibility of additional pre-dates for exam.

-The access to the schedule and materials is available via Web office (spletni referat) or online classroom after the candidate is enroled.
+The schedule: In Ljubljana, the lectures and seminars are generally organized in the afternoon hours during weekdays.
+In Nova Gorica lectures and seminars are generally held on Friday afternoons and on Saturdays throughout the whole day.
+Access to the schedule and materials is available via Web office (spletni referat) or online classroom (Moodle) after the candidate is enroled.

 Elective Course *